Kyushik/Udacity_SelfDrivingCar/README.md

 I finished all the projects of Term 2!!
 Yeah~~~ 🎉🎉

-For now, I am waiting for term 3!! ​:pencil2:​
+For now, I am waiting for term 3!! :pencil2:

+The topic of term 3 is `Path Planning, Concentrations and Systems`